“Very soon we won’t have a choice on whether we do Instagram. The question will be – how well?”

 Is your Business on Instagram?

-Also read our popular blog Rock your Business Instagram with 7 smart tactics
+Also read this popular article on how to Rock your Business Instagram with 7 smart tactics

 Why should you have a Business Instagram Profile?

 Almost two thirds of its 1 billion users are in the 18-34 category.
 Another 11 percent of users fall in the 50 to 64 cohort.
-Instagram is a great way to create and build influence for your brand with this audience.
+Instagram is awesome to create and build influence for your brand with this demographic.

-You can link your Facebook business Page and build brand visibility on both channels.
+With the ability to link your Facebook business Page, you can build brand visibility on both channels.
 You can also cross-post, which is a great advantage.